 ● iPhone OS, changed to iOS in 2010

 ● iOS 14, iPadOS 14 launched in September 2020

 Introduced in 2007 for the iPhone, iOS is the highly used and well-known operating system for Apple's mobile devices.
 The software is also used to power the iPod Touch, as well as the iPad until the introduction of iPadOS.

-Apple co-founder and CEO Steve Jobs initially envisioned the operating system as “iPhone runs OS X” in its January 2007 unveiling.
+Apple co-founder and former CEO Steve Jobs initially envisioned the operating system as “iPhone runs OS X” in its January 2007 unveiling.
 It was thought that leveraging the Mac's operating system for iPhone OS would enable developers to create apps relatively easily, without needing to relearn a new programming language or significantly changing their development practices.

 Though it initially only ran applications produced by Apple, the launch of a software development kit in March 2008 was followed by the launch of the App Store in July 2008.
 The ability to develop apps and sell them through the App Store created the modern-day app economy, with billions of dollars being paid to developers each month from sales of apps in the digital marketplace, as well as in-app purchases.

 When the iPhone first became available, the operating system was known as “iPhone OS,” following the naming convention of Mac OS X. By 2010, Apple had rebranded the operating system to use the name "iOS."

 Apple had to license the iOS name, as Cisco owned the trademark for its own network infrastructure software.
 This echoes a similar pattern between the two companies for the iPhone name, which was also trademarked by Cisco, though, at that time, Cisco had sued over alleged infringement and prompted a settlement from Apple.